exavolt/exavolt.github.io/content/posts/arch-modularizing-an-app/index.md

 In a very large app, each module can be assigned to different developers, tribes / squads which are usually already split by business domains.
 A squad is usually responsible for one or more modules based on its domain(s) which means **feature ownerships are more indicative** through project structure.
 This is related with the next point.

 By putting each business domain into its own folder / package, it should make it easier to detect cross-domain business to prevent blurring the separation of concerns.
 For example, I want to implement user story in the messenger app.
 We might thought to update user data in `auth` to add story attribute.
-But as story is not related to authentication, it's better to create a new module that handles stories, and keep the `auth` module focused on authentication.
+But as story is not related to auth, it's better to create a new module that handles stories, and keep the `auth` module focused on authentication and authorization.
 If we are strict on respecting concern boundaries like this, it would **increase our codebase maintainability**.

 Through modularization, it makes it easier to minimize the interface (interface here is API -- package API and interprocess API) exposed by our modules. **Smaller, well-defined interface means less bugs, less maintenance burden, more maintainability**.